-|May 29||Complete Math and English Placement Tests/Requirements on Next Steps Center|
+|June 1||Complete Math and English Placement Tests/Requirements on Next Steps Center|

-||Refund Deadline (online Contract Cancelation form must be completed by this date to avoid being charged the $150.00 late cancellation fee)|
+||Refund Deadline (online Contract Cancelation form must be completed by this date to avoid being charged the late cancellation fee)|

-|June 17||First Day of Classes|
+|June 12||First Day of Classes|

-|June 19||New Student Orientation (Mandatory: For Fall Classes)|
+|June 14||Online New Student Orientation (Mandatory: For Fall Classes)|

-|July 4||Independence Day: No Classes|
+|July 4||University Closure; No Classes|

-Because financial aid cannot be dispersed until students are enrolled in their classes, students should plan on getting their financial aid released during the first week of the program.
+Because financial aid cannot be dispersed until students are enrolled in their classes, students should plan on getting their financial aid released during the second week of the program.
 Expenses such as meal plans, books, and school supplies can be placed on a student’s Bursar's account if students are relying on financial aid for these purposes.
 Once financial aid is applied those charges may be covered, and any remaining funds will be dispersed to your student's account.
 If you place more charges on your Bursar's account than the financial aid received, the Bursar's office will issue a statement that will need to be paid at that time.

 Please note: Because of the ways in which fees are billed, some students may receive a refund of funds that are intended to pay for New Start fees.
 If you receive a refund but were not expecting one, please verify with program staff whether it needs to be used for fees before spending it on other items.
 Most students will not receive a refund.

 Arizona Assurance eligibility is determined by multiple factors, including the information you submit when completing the Free Application for Federal Student Aid (FAFSA).
-The Arizona Assurance award is intended for the academic year starting in Fall 2019.
+The Arizona Assurance award is intended for the academic year starting in Fall 2023.
 However, if you have qualified for Arizona Assurance it is likely that you will still receive financial assistance to attend New Start during the summer in the form of the Federal Pell Grant.
-In order to be sure, you must complete both the 2018-2019 and 2019-2020 FASFA forms.
+In order to be sure, you must complete both the 2022-2023 and 2023-2024 FASFA forms.

-More more information about Arizona Assurance, please visit their website.
+For more more information about Arizona Assurance, please visit their website.